In a Lonely Place: Critical response

 Critic Ed Gonzalez wrote in 2001, "Not unlike Albert Camus' The Stranger, Nicholas Ray's remarkable In a Lonely Place represents the purest of existentialist primers ...
 Gray and Dixon may love each other but it's evident that they're both entirely too victimized by their own selves to sustain this kind of happiness.
 In the end, their love resembles a rehearsal for the next and hopefully less complicated romance.
 This is the existential endgame of one of Ray's smartest and most devastating masterpieces."

 Curtis Hanson is featured on the retrospective documentary of the DVD release showing his admiration for the film, notably Ray's direction, the dark depiction of Hollywood and Bogart's performance.
 This was one of the films which he showed to actors Russell Crowe and Guy Pearce in preparation for filming L.A.
 Confidential.
 He said, "I wanted them to see the reality of that period and to see that emotion.
 This movie, and I'm not saying it's the greatest movie ever made, but it represents many things that I think are worth aspiring to, such as having character and emotion be the driving force, rather than the plot. ...
 When I first saw In a Lonely Place as a teenager, it frightened me and yet attracted me with an almost hypnotic power.
 Later, I came to understand why.
 Occasionally, very rarely, a movie feels so heartfelt, so emotional, so revealing that it seems as though both the actor and the director are standing naked before the audience.
 When that kind of marriage happens between actor and director, it's breathtaking."

 In 2009, film critic Roger Ebert added In a Lonely Place to his "great movies" list.
 Eddie Muller listed it as one of his Top 25 Noir Films: "This incredible rethinking of Dorothy B. Hughes' disturbing serial killer novel is as close as a studio film ever got to 'personal filmmaking.'
 No noir iconography, just a profound darkness of the soul."

-The review aggregator Rotten Tomatoes reported that 96% of critics gave the film positive reviews, with an average rating of 8.7/10, based on 49 reviews.
-The website's critics consensus reads: "Led by extraordinary performances from Humphrey Bogart and Gloria Grahame, In a Lonely Place is a gripping noir of uncommon depth and maturity."
+The review aggregator Rotten Tomatoes reported that 96% of critics gave the film positive reviews, with an average rating of 9/10, based on 52 reviews.
+Its website's critics consensus reads: "Led by extraordinary performances from Humphrey Bogart and Gloria Grahame, In a Lonely Place is a gripping noir of uncommon depth and maturity."